 Bookkeeping is the first part of the accounting process, so the work of a bookkeeper and accountant often overlaps.
 The difference between an Accountant and a Bookkeeper is an accountant is a professional who handles the bookkeeping and prepares financial documents like profit-and-loss statements, balance sheets, etc. They perform audits of your books, prepare reports for tax purposes, and handle all the financial information that’s part of running your business.

 Bookkeeping focuses on recording and organizing financial data, while accounting is the interpretation and presentation of that data.
 With the use of computerized accounting systems, small business owners can do most of the work themselves and produce their own financial documents.

 Your record-keeping system should include:

 You are required to track a significant amount of information, such as customers, sales, inventory, and expenses.
 Without a proper record-keeping system, tracking important details of your business may be impossible and can lead to you paying far more taxes than you should have.

 2. Legal Compliance

-As an owner, you may hold various licenses, permits, insurance, contracts, etc..
-As an employer, you will be required to maintain and report employee payroll for tax purposes.
+As an employer, you are required to maintain and report employee payroll for tax purposes.

 3. Tax Preparation (Federal, State, and Local)

 With manual bookkeeping business accounting records are entered into a notebook or journal.
-You should have a basic understanding of the types of small business accounts there are and debits and credits.
+You should have a little basic understanding of the types of small business accounts and then there are the Debits and Credits which are a part of The Accounting Equation.
+Transactions are entered using debits and credits, debits and credits can be the most confusing part of bookkeeping for beginners.
 You will also have to decide what accounting method you will use to enter your transactions.